 If your dog can’t join you at any of the stops you want to make along the way, find a local doggy daycare were she can have fun while you take in the sights.
 If your dog isn’t a social butterfly and doggy daycare doesn’t appeal to her, look for a local pet sitter who will come to your hotel or RV and spend some time doing her favorite things while you’re away (cuddling, playing, going for a walk).
 GoPetFriendly has listing for both pet sitters and doggy daycare facilities to help with your search.

 Choose Your Accommodations

-Whether you’re pitching your tent in pet friendly campgrounds on your way across the States, or staying in pet friendly hotels, consider making reservations in advance.
+Whether you’re pitching your tent in pet friendly campgrounds, staying in pet friendly hotels, or renting pet friendly cabins or vacation properties, consider making reservations in advance.
 Campgrounds are busy on weekends and holidays, and some hotels only offer a limited number of pet friendly rooms.

 Pack for Your Pets

 Deciding what to pack for your pets can be a challenge.
 You want all the things they need to be comfortable.
 But there’s a limited amount of space available for all your travel gear!
 Follow this list and you should be covered for most eventualities.